Skip to main content

 What is the trial that Outback Stores is currently running?

-Outback Stores is working with the Arnhem Land Progress Aboriginal Corporation (ALPA) to trial subsiding 9-10 essential items.
+Outback Stores is working with the Arnhem Land Progress Aboriginal Corporation (ALPA) to trial subsiding a small range of essential items.
 The trial is the first step in preparing for the subsidy scheme and covers between 65-70 stores.
-Outback Stores will continue to expand the trial to include more products and stores leading up to 1 July 2025, when the subsidy scheme commences.

-The trial subsidy has chosen its products from a list of items developed by the Remote Food Security Working Group.
+Products in the subsidy trial have been chosen from a list of items developed by the Remote Food Security Working Group and are based on sales demand.

-A more detailed list of these goods can be found on the Outback Stores website (https://outbackstores.com.au).
+A more detailed list of these goods can be found on the Outback Stores website.
 This list will be updated as the trial evolves.

 How can I find out more?